 With WhatsApp not having a dedicated API to track campaigns of this nature, we had to write our own method to track users and conversions.
 The great thing about that was that it gave us more insight into the behavioral patterns of users based on our own rules, rather than having to rely on the data provided by “3rd party” stats.

 We provided the option for users to share the competition by writing their own message.
-The idea behind this was to allow people to share and speak in their own tongue/slang and avoid the shared message to come across as spam.
-We found that only 2% of users made use of this option and preferred to make use of the pre-generated message, even though it was the second option to select.
+The idea behind this was to allow people to share and speak in their own tongue/slang.
+This would avoid the shared message to come across as spam.
+We found that only 2% of users made use of this option.
+Users preferred to make use of the pre-generated message, even though it was the second option to select.

 What is next?

 WhatsApp is here to stay and is currently an untapped marketing tool in our view.
-Based on the results we have seen with this campaign over a short period of time, we feel that it is currently a stronger tool than traditional online ads and email marketing campaigns.
+Based on the results we have seen with this campaign over a short period of time, we feel that it’s currently a stronger tool than traditional online ads and email marketing campaigns.